rust-lang/rust/src/doc/trpl/installing-rust.md

 $ git clone --recursive https://github.com/brson/multirust
 ```

-We will then move to the new mulirust directory.
+We will then move to the new multirust directory.

 ```bash
 $ cd ./rust/multirust